 View the apps using your Apple ID

-To see a list of the apps that you're currently using with Sign in with Apple and manage your preferences for each one, go to Apple ID settings on your device or sign in to your Apple ID account page.
-Learn more about Sign in with Apple.
+To see a list of the apps that you're currently using with Sign in with Apple and to manage your preferences for each one, go to Apple ID settings on your device or sign in to your Apple ID account page.
+Find out more about Sign in with Apple.

 - Open the Settings app, then tap your name.